OpenJavaCard/openjavacard-ndef/README.md

   * Default size is 256 bytes to save card memory
   * Preloading data automatically sets storage size

+### Variants

+The TINY variant is a minimal read-only NDEF tag that can be initialized by providing NDEF data as install data during installation.
+This version of the applet has a load file size less than 1024 bytes and is recommended for serving static content.
+A good example would be pointing the user to a lost-item return service.
+Please be mindful of the fact that a static tag allows for easy identification, creating privacy concerns.

+The STUB variant is an applet that uses a service to generate its contents.
+This can be used for creating dynamic NDEF tags.
+Possible applications are found in areas like unidirectional authentication and identification - such as pseudonymous lost-item return services, proof-of-presence and other types of token generation.
+This variant must be provisioned with a service ID and AID at install time unless it is configured at build time.
+Writing is not supported.

+The FULL variant is a writable and configurable NDEF tag with advanced features such as media-dependent access control and write-once support.
+It can be configured during installation and at build time to include various features.
+By default this will be a writable NDEF tag with 256 bytes of memory.
+Its load file size ranges from about 1k to 2k bytes depending on selected features.

+### APDU Protocol

+This applet implements only the exact minimum of APDU commands that the NDEF specification prescribes.
+All variants implement the same subset, being limited only in implemented features.

+**SELECT (CLA=00 INS=A4 P1=00 P2=0C CDATA=fid)**

+   Select a file in the applet.

+   P1=00 means "SELECT BY FILEID"
+   P2=0C means "SELECT FIRST OR ONLY"
+   Other selection modes are not supported.

+   There are two files on the card:
+     * 0xE103 - NDEF capabilities
+     * 0xE104 - NDEF data

+   In exception to ISO7816 no FCI (file control information) will be returned, as permitted by NDEF specification requirement RQ_T4T_NDA_034.

+   Returns SW=9000 when successful.

+**READ BINARY (CLA=00 INS=B0 P12=offset RDATA=output)**

+   Read data from the selected file.

+   P12 specified the offset into the file and must be valid.

+   Length of RDATA is variable and depends on available resources, the protocol in use as well as the file size.
+   As much data as possible will be returned.

+   Returns SW=9000 when successful.

+**UPDATE BINARY (CLA=00 INS=D6)**

+   Update data in the selected file.

-### Install-time configuration
+### Installation protocol

+#### Common information

-It is possible to configure the applet at install time.
+It is possible to configure the various variants of the applet at install time.
 To do so you will have to find out how to provide custom application data to your GlobalPlatform frontend.
 For common opensource tools such as "gp.jar" and "gpj.jar" you can do it like this:

 ```
  user@host:~$ java -jar gp.jar \
         -params 100BD101075402656E54657374 \
-        -install javacard-ndef.cap
+        -install build/javacard/javacard-ndef-tiny.cap
- (This example will preload the tag with the text "Test")
+ (Install tiny variant with static text "Test")
 ```

 ```
  user@host:~$ java -jar gp.jar \
         -params 110200F112020800 \
-        -install javacard-ndef.cap
+        -install build/javacard&javacard-ndef-full.cap
- (This will make the tag write-once with 2048 bytes of memory)
+ (Install full variant as a write-once tag with 2048 bytes of memory)
 ```

+#### Tiny variant

+The tiny variant requires an NDEF tag dataset as its install data.

+The provided data will be used as the static data file of the tag.

+No verification is performed on the data - it must be valid.

+A length prefix should NOT be included.

+#### Stub variant

+This variant requires a backend service in another applet.

+#### Full variant

 The following TLV records are supported: